570+ Psoriatic Arthritis Patients Treated

 Psoriatic Arthritis (PsA) is a chronic autoimmune condition that affects the joints and connective tissues, often in people with psoriasis.
 It causes joint pain, swelling, stiffness, and fatigue.
 About one-third of people with psoriasis may develop PsA.

-In some cases, joint symptoms appear before skin lesions, and a few people may not show visible psoriasis at all.
+In some cases, joint symptoms appear before skin lesions, and a few individuals may not show visible psoriasis.
 PsA can occur at any age but is most common between 30 and 50 years and affects men and women equally.
-Early diagnosis and timely care are important to reduce joint damage and maintain mobility.
+Early diagnosis and timely care are important for reducing joint damage and maintaining mobility.

 Understanding Psoriatic Arthritis